 Following the period of consultation, the Commission consider the representations it has received and will publish draft proposals for consultation.
 The consultation period will last between 6 and 12 weeks, ordinarily 12 weeks.
 The Commission will write to the principal council under review, all the community councils in the area, the Members of Parliament and Assembly Members for the local constituencies and other interested parties to inform them of the draft proposals, to request their views.
-The Commission will also issue press releases about the proposals.
-The Commission will also provide publicity material that it will request both the principal council and town and community councils distribute in appropriate places, such as public libraries, town and community notice boards, websites and council newsletters etc.
+The Commission will also issue press releases about the principal council and town and community councils distribute in appropriate places, such as public libraries, town and community notice boards, websites and council newsletters etc.